ieiei/ianvei/streaming-systems/Chapter5.Exactly-Once and Side Effects.md

-# Chapter 5.
-Exactly-Once and Side Effects
+# Chapter5.Exactly-Once and Side Effects

 We now shift from discussing programming models and APIs to the systems that implement them.
 A model and API allows users to describe what they want to compute.
 Actually running the computation accurately at scale requires a system—usually a distributed system.